Shallow-Seek/modif.yazi/README.md

 ## Usage

 1. In Yazi, press `b` followed by `m` (or your configured keybinding)
-2. A new tab will open showing files modified within the last 5 days
+2. files modified within the last 5 days will be shown in the search pane.
-3. Navigate the files as you would in any regular directory
+3. Navigate, operate, and preview the files as you would in any regular directory.
+And quit the view by press `esc`.

 ## License